Kosmos 1378

 Kosmos-1378 was one of more than 2,400 Soviet artificial satellites launched as part of the USSR space program.
 Kosmos-1378 was launched from the Plesetsk Cosmodrome in the USSR, on June 10, 1982.
-The R-36 or RT-2 launch vehicle placed the satellite in orbit around Earth with an additional degree.
-The mass of the satellites at launch was approximately 2,200 kilograms.
+The R-36 or RT-2 (it is unclear which vehicle launched the satellite) placed the satellite in orbit around Earth.
+The mass of the satellite at launch was approximately 2,200 kilograms.
 Kosmos-1378 was a satellite designed for electronic reconnaissance, communications and navigation (ELINT).